Hadfield railway station: Facilities

-The station is staffed six days per week, with the ticket office open from start of service until mid-evening (06:00-19:10 weekdays, 06:30-19:40 Saturdays, closed Sundays).
-A self-service ticket machine is provided for use when the ticket office is closed or for collecting pre-paid tickets.
+The station is staffed six days per week, with the ticket office open from start of service until mid-evening (06:00-19:10 weekdays, 06:30-19:40 Saturdays and closed on Sundays); a self-service ticket machine is also provided.
 The remainder of the station building is in private commercial use as a public house; part of the frontage onto the platform serves as a covered waiting area for passengers.
 Train running details are offered via digital information screens, automated announcements and timetable posters.
 Step-free access is available between the station entrance and platform.